Start at the Top(side)

 The Home Stretch

-Follow the pathway back toward the entrance and you’ll have the chance to check in on Berlin again.
+Follow the pathway back toward the entrance and you’ll have the chance to check on the polar bears again.
 Depending on the time you have left, here are a few options to round out your trip:

 - Ride the African Sky Safari in Africa.
 This seven-minute ski lift ride takes you over the African plains for a birds-eye view of the animals who live there –- giraffes, rhinos, cheetahs and more.
 Stay on the ride and make the 7-minute trip right back to the African Marketplace, then catch your African Tram back to the front entrance.

-- In the lobby near the front entrance, see the Wings of Wonder show or Amazing Animal Ambassadors show in the auditorium to get a close-up view of the animals in action.
+- In the lobby near the front entrance, see the Amazing Animal Ambassadors show in the auditorium to get a close-up view of the animals in action.

 - Grab a souvenir on your way out at the Deja Zoo gift shop, also in the lobby.